Father, son get life for hate crime in Ahmaud Arbery’s death

-SAVANNAH, Ga. — The white father and son convicted of murder in Ahmaud Arbery’s fatal shooting after they chased him through a Georgia neighborhood were sentenced Monday to life in prison for committing a federal hate crime.
+SAVANNAH, Ga. — The white father and son convicted of murder in Ahmaud Arbery’s fatal shooting after they chased the 25-year-old Black man through a Georgia neighborhood were sentenced Monday to life in prison for committing a federal hate crime.

+“A young man is dead.
+Ahmaud Arbery will be forever 25.
+And what happened a jury found happened because he’s Black,” Wood said.

-A federal jury in February convicted Greg McMichael, Travis McMichael and neighbor William “Roddie” Bryan of violating Arbery’s civil rights, concluding they targeted him because he was Black.
+In February, a federal jury convicted the McMichaels and neighbor William “Roddie” Bryan of violating Arbery’s civil rights, concluding they targeted him because of his race.
 All three were also found guilty of attempted kidnapping, and the McMichaels were convicted of using guns in the commission of a violent crime.

-U.S. District Court Judge Lisa Godbey Wood said Monday that Travis McMichael had received a fair trial.

-“And it’s not lost on the court that it was the kind of trial that Ahmaud Arbery did not receive before he was shot and killed,” the judge said.

-Before the two sentencings, she heard from members of Arbery's family.
-His mother, Wanda Cooper-Jones, said she feels every shot that was fired at her son every day.
+Before the two sentencings, Wood heard from members of Arbery's family.
+His mother, Wanda Cooper-Jones, said that every day she feels every shot fired at her son.

 “It’s so unfair, so unfair, so unfair that he was killed while he was not even committing a crime,” she said.

-Greg McMichael addressed the Arbery family before he was sentenced, saying their loss was “beyond description.”
+Greg McMichael addressed the Arbery family, saying their loss was “beyond description.”

-“I’m sure my words mean very little to you but I want to assure you I never wanted any of this to happen there was no malice in my heart or my son’s heart that day,” he said.
+“I’m sure my words mean very little to you but I want to assure you I never wanted any of this to happen," he said.
+“There was no malice in my heart or my son’s heart that day.”

 Travis McMichael declined to address the court, but his attorney, Amy Lee Copeland, said her client had no convictions before Arbery’s slaying and had served in the U.S. Coast Guard.
 She said a lighter sentence would be more consistent with what similarly charged defendants have received in other cases, noting that the officer who killed George Floyd in Minneapolis, Derek Chauvin, got 21 years in prison for violating Floyd’s civil rights, though he was not charged with targeting Floyd because of his race.